alireza13742010/Fine-tuning-Stable-diffusion/README.md

 # Fine-tuning-Stable-diffusion
 This repository belongs to the process of augmenting, collecting data, and fine-tuning the stable diffusion.
+This repository provides the code to fine-tune stable diffusion version 1.4 using Lora and the original versions of the 1.4 stable diffusion.

 # Datase
 This repository uses the available dataset in hugging face and it is available through in alirezzaa13/Mechanicalpart.
 The number of available mechanical samples is 7.36 K images.